certified translation

 Certified Translation Explained with Checklist

 Moving abroad or traveling to foreign countries has become a hassle now.
 It is not the same simple procedure anymore.
-The USCIS presents a whole list of requirements that needs to be fulfilled before you could apply for a visa.
-One of them is the translation of your original document if they are in any language other than English like certified translation explained with checklist.
+The USCIS presents a whole list of requirements that need to be fulfilled before you can apply for a visa.
+One of them is translating your original document if they are in any language other than English, like certified translation explained with a checklist.

-But even in this matter, you will find different kinds of translations offered by a translator.
+But even in this matter, you will find different translations a translator offers.
 People do translations now to earn.
 It is like a profession for linguists.
-If you ever had to translate an official or legal document, you may have come across the term ‘certified translation’.
+If you ever had to translate an official or legal document, you may have encountered the term ‘certified translation.’
 But do you know what exactly that means?

 Don’t worry if you have no clue.
-This article will be the perfect guide for you in explaining all about certified translation.
+This article will be the perfect guide for explaining all about certified translation.
 So, let’s dig in!

 What is a Certified Translation?

-Well, the definition of a certified translation differs from country to country.
-Each state presents its own rules and regulations and lists out the criteria that the certified translation has to fulfill.
-But, in many countries, a certified translation is the translation of the official documents that will be certified by a professional translator or a translation company as a true and accurate translation of the original document.
+The definition of a certified translation differs from country to country.
+Each state presents its rules and regulations and lists the criteria the certified translation has to fulfill.
+But in many countries, a certified translation is the translation of official documents that a professional translator or a translation company will certify as a true and accurate translation of the original document.

 what is certified translation